 Which product ended up being the best of the best?
 We'll also tell you how to pick the best on your own in our buying guide, so read on for more shopping tips.

-First up, we tested cold retention, which is likely to be the most important aspect for insulated lunch boxes.
-We put a seven-ounce frozen ice pack and a temperature data logger inside each insulated lunch box and recorded the internal changes in temperature.In order to replicate moving from outdoors to indoors in our testing area, the room was warmed to 86 degrees Fahrenheit and then set at 75.2.
-We gave high ratings to insulated lunch boxes that could retain a temperature of 50 degrees Fahrenheit or under after six hours in these conditions.Temperature data logger used:T&D TR-71wf Series
+First up, we tested cold retention, which is likely to be the most important aspect of lunch boxes.
+We put a seven-ounce frozen ice pack and a temperature data logger inside each lunch box and recorded the internal changes in temperature.In order to replicate moving from outdoors to indoors in our testing area, the room was warmed to 86 degrees Fahrenheit and then set at 75.2.
+We gave high ratings to lunch boxes that could retain a temperature of 50 degrees Fahrenheit or under after six hours in these conditions.Temperature data logger used:T&D TR-71wf Series

 You'll need something that can be packed easily if you'll be using this lunch box every day.
 We tested for ease of filling up next.
 We first checked whether each product had outer and inner pockets.
-Going further, we tested each insulated lunch box by packing a 17-ounce water bottle, plastic Tupperware, apple, and banana to see if the zipper could be shut.
-Insulated lunch boxes that allowed proper organization and packing were given high ratings.
+Going further, we tested each lunch box by packing a 17-ounce water bottle, plastic Tupperware, apple, and banana to see if the zipper could be shut.
+Lunch boxes that allowed proper organization and packing were given high ratings.

 You'll want a lunch box that doesn't feel like a burden to bring with you.
 So we evaluated each lunch box for how easy it was to carry.
-After checking to see if there was a handle or shoulder strap included, we confirmed whether it can be folded or made compact after use.
-We measured the weight of each one while empty and gave higher ratings to lighter insulated lunch boxes that feature easy-to-carry designs.
+After checking to see if there was a handle or shoulder strap included, we confirmed whether it could be folded or made compact after use.
+We measured the weight of each one while empty and gave higher ratings to lighter lunch boxes that feature easy-to-carry designs.

 All product tests